Western Living Magazine

 Yes, unless you have won a Designers of the Year award with those projects in a previous year.
 Previous winners may enter again, but must submit all new projects.
 Past winners of the Arthur Erickson award, Robert Ledingham award and “one to watch” categories may enter previously submitted works, provided at least one new project is included in the body of work.

 Of the three to five projects submitted, at least one project must have been completed within the last two years.
 Other projects can be up to eight years old.
-All projects must have been completed by March 1, 2020.
+For our 2022 competition, all projects must have been completed by March 1, 2022.

 Entrants must be residents of one of the four Western Canadian provinces (British Columbia, Alberta, Saskatchewan, Manitoba).
 Projects can be located anywhere.